Federal Direct Stafford Loans

 - Have no prior default

-- Student is required to be meeting satisfactory academic performance (please contact your department to learn more about academic standing criteria) AND satisfactory academic progress (SAP) for federal financial aid purposes.
+- Student is required to be meeting satisfactory academic performance according to departmental guidelines (please contact your department to learn more about academic standing criteria) AND satisfactory academic progress (SAP) for federal financial aid purposes.

 - Student cannot receive federal financial aid for a previously taken course that was paid for by federal loan